Finland: Swedish era

-Russian era
+Grand Duchy of Finland

-On 29 March 1809, having been taken over by the armies of Alexander I of Russia in the Finnish War, Finland became an autonomous Grand Duchy in the Russian Empire with the recognition given at the Diet held in Porvoo.
-This situation lasted until the end of 1917.
-In 1812, Alexander I incorporated the Russian Vyborg province into the Grand Duchy of Finland.
-In 1854, Finland became involved in Russia's involvement in the Crimean War, when the British and French navies bombed the Finnish coast and Åland during the so-called Åland War.
-During the Russian era, the Finnish language began to gain recognition.
-From the 1860s onwards, a strong Finnish nationalist movement known as the Fennoman movement grew, and one of its most prominent leading figures of the movement was the philosopher and politician J. V. Snellman, who pushed for the stabilization of the status of the Finnish language and its own currency, the Finnish markka, in the Grand Duchy of Finland.
-Milestones included the publication of what would become Finland's national epic – the Kalevala – in 1835, and the Finnish language's achieving equal legal status with Swedish in 1892.
+The Swedish era ended with the Finnish War of 1809.
+On 29 March 1809, after being conquered by the armies of Alexander I of Russia, Finland became an autonomous grand duchy within the Russian Empire, as recognised by the Diet of Porvoo.
+This situation continued until the end of 1917.
+In 1812, Alexander I incorporated the Russian province of Vyborg into the Grand Duchy of Finland.
+In 1854, Finland became involved in Russia's involvement in the Crimean War when the British and French navies bombed the Finnish coast and Åland during the so-called Åland War.

+Although Swedish was still widely spoken, the Finnish language began to gain recognition during this period.
+From the 1860s, a strong Finnish nationalist movement, known as the Fennoman movement, grew.
+One of the movement's most prominent leaders was the philosopher and politician J.V.
+Snellman, who worked to stabilise the status of the Finnish language and its own currency, the Finnish markka, in the Grand Duchy of Finland.
+Milestones included the publication of what would become Finland's national epic, the Kalevala, in 1835 and the legal equality of the Finnish language with Swedish in 1892.
+In the spirit of Adolf Ivar Arwidsson – "we are not Swedes, we do not want to become Russians, so let us be Finns" – a Finnish national identity was established.
+Nevertheless, there was no real independence movement in Finland until the early 20th century.

-The Finnish famine of 1866–1868 occurred after freezing temperatures in early September ravaged crops, and it killed approximately 15% of the population, making it one of the worst famines in European history.
-The famine led the Russian Empire to ease financial regulations, and investment rose in the following decades.
-Economic and political development was rapid.
+The Finnish famine of 1866–1868 occurred after freezing temperatures in early September devastated crops and killed around 15% of the population, making it one of the worst famines in European history.
+The famine led the Russian Empire to relax financial regulations, and investment increased in the following decades.
+Economic development was rapid.
 The gross domestic product (GDP) per capita was still half of that of the United States and a third of that of Britain.

-From 1869 until 1917, the Russian Empire pursued a policy known as the "Russification of Finland".
-This policy was interrupted between 1905 and 1908.
-In 1906, universal suffrage was adopted in the Grand Duchy of Finland.
-However, the relationship between the Grand Duchy and the Russian Empire soured when the Russian government made moves to restrict Finnish autonomy.
-For example, universal suffrage was, in practice, virtually meaningless, since the tsar did not have to approve any of the laws adopted by the Finnish parliament.
-The desire for independence gained ground, first among radical liberals and socialists, driven in part by a declaration called the February Manifesto by the last tsar of the Russian Empire, Nicholas II, on 15 February 1899.
+From 1869 to 1917, the Russian Empire pursued a policy of Russification, which was suspended between 1905 and 1908.
+In 1906, universal suffrage was introduced in the Grand Duchy of Finland.
+However, relations between the Grand Duchy of Finland and the Russian Empire soured when the Russian government began to take steps to restrict Finland's special status and autonomy.
+For example, universal suffrage was virtually meaningless in practice, as the tsar did not have to approve any of the laws passed by the Finnish parliament.
+The desire for independence gained ground, first among radical liberals and socialists, partly driven by a declaration called the February Manifesto by the last tsar of the Russian Empire, Nicholas II, on 15 February 1899.